kylmp/photo-metadata-updater/README.md

 # Photo Metadata Updater and Geotagger

-* Allows you to view and update photo metadata, timezone, and geotag/coordinates/location.
+* View and update photo metadata, timezone, and geotag/coordinates/location
+* Able to batch update photos in bulk based on extensive array of filters
-* Specifically built to geotag and time date images correctly to work with Google Photos.
+* Built to geotag and time date images correctly to work with Google Photos
-* Includes support for viewing equirectangular/360 photos.
+* Supports viewing equirectangular/360 photos
-* Dark mode option.
+* Dark mode option

-*This app is only made to be run locally.*
+*This app is only meant to be run locally on your own computer*

-Node.js application with a Vue frontend.
+Node.js backend, Vue.js frontend.
 Runs on Mac/Unix systems, not tested on Windows.

 ### Please make backups of all photos before using the app and editing metadata, in case of unexpected errors.

 ### [Live Demo](http://pmu-demo.kylmp.com/) (Note: Metadata is reset every 3 hours)

-# Recommended Dependency

-In order to take advantage of timezone and map features, you need a [Bing maps API key](https://docs.microsoft.com/en-us/bingmaps/getting-started/bing-maps-dev-center-help/getting-a-bing-maps-key).

 # Run App Guide

 1. Download the [latest release](https://github.com/kylmp/photo-metadata-updater/releases/latest) based on your system
 2. Extract the zip to a new directory
-3. (Recommended, not required) Add your [Bing maps API key](https://docs.microsoft.com/en-us/bingmaps/getting-started/bing-maps-dev-center-help/getting-a-bing-maps-key) to the `config.properties` file
+3. (Highly recommended, not required) Add your [Bing maps API key](https://docs.microsoft.com/en-us/bingmaps/getting-started/bing-maps-dev-center-help/getting-a-bing-maps-key) to the `config.properties` file
 4. Run the `photo-metadata-updater` file, you will see a console window open
 5. In a browser, navigate to http://localhost:8000